Reading time: 15-20 minutes

 This phenomenon, called prothesis, has been productive in Welsh, and hasn’t only affected words of Latin origin.
 However, it’s plausible to connect it to the prothesis seen in Romance languages, such as French and Spanish, in which a vowel was added in the same contexts.
 Latin schola and status have become not only ysgol and ystad in Welsh, but also escuela and estado in Spanish and école and état in French.
 Welsh may have therefore taken on and preserved a common phonetic feature of everyday Latin in the Roman Empire.

 So, not only do we have evidence for Latin’s lexical influence, but also for a lasting legacy in Welsh phonology.
 Furthermore, various grammatical features of Welsh have been laid at Latin’s door too.
-Russell (2011) discuss four of the big contenders, and dismisses two, but concludes that the creation of compound prepositions and a pluperfect tense pass his strict criteria for a Latin origin.
+Russell (2011) discusses four of the big contenders, and dismisses two, but concludes that the creation of compound prepositions and a pluperfect tense pass his strict criteria for a Latin origin.
 All in all, while still meriting the status of a Celtic and Brythonic language, Welsh is also a product of Roman Britain and as such it maintains the effects of that interesting chapter in British language.
 With all due respect and much affection, it joins Albanian as one of my Almost Romance languages.

 Here are my two candidates for my not-entirely-serious language family of Almost Romance.
 I think considering them in this light offers necessary nuance for the history of European languages, and adds complicating colour to the life of Latin.
 That famous Roman tongue may have won great popularity, much of it at the point of a sword, but that popularity varied from place to place and from people to people.
 Latin had a spectrum of influence, with Albanian and Welsh attesting to the upper-mid-range of that scale.
 They therefore take their place alongside French, Spanish, Italian and the rest in illuminating the subsequent history of Latin and the creation of members of a new language family – well, members and almost members.